meitar/food-accessibility-tutorial/Activity1/README.md

 <script src="http://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.3/leaflet.js"></script>
 ```

-Include query in your header.
+Include jQuery in your header.

 <ul> **Hint: add the following to the header of your index.html file: </ul>